chiayiju/chiayiju.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
   Chia-Yi Ju's background is in formal theory.
-He is mainly interested in the geometric approaches in various fields in theoretical physics, including quantum information, string theories, and supersymmetric theories.
-Recently, he turned most of his attention to the foundation of non-Hermitian quantum mechanics.
+He is primarily interested in geometric approaches in various fields of theoretical physics, including quantum information, string theories, and supersymmetric theories.

-  Rather than standard approaches to quantum mechanics, he tackles quantum mechanics using differential geometry (or fiber bundle) theories, which could naturally extend the conventional quantum mechanics to the non-Hermitian regimes.
-Dr. Ju also maintains association with the quantum information community.
+  Recently, he has turned most of his attention to the foundations of non-Hermitian quantum physics.
+Rather than standard approaches to quantum mechanics, he tackles quantum theories using differential geometry (or fiber bundle) theories, which could naturally extend conventional quantum mechanics to non-Hermitian regimes.

-  He collaborates with many quantum information groups on various theoretical topics, mostly on the restrictions of quantum information from quantum mechanical laws.
+  He collaborates with many quantum information groups on various theoretical topics, mainly on the restrictions of quantum information from quantum mechanical laws.
+He also maintains an association with the quantum information community.

 interests:
-  - Quantum foundationss/Non-Hermitian Quantum Physics
+  - Quantum foundations/Non-Hermitian Quantum Physics
   - String Theories
   - Supersymmetric Theories
   - Quantum Information